 If so, Charles Manson, Ted Bundy and Mussolini fit your bill—but trust me, that doesn’t mean you should date or marry them.

-In my Never Again Program, I share an article from The New York Times about the psychology of evil which included “The Psychopath Checklist.”
+In my Broken Heart Recovery Program, I share an article from The New York Times about the psychology of evil which included “The Psychopath Checklist.”
 Criminal psychiatrists use this helpful list use to test the potential of someone being a hardcore psychopath, capable of committing repeated evil and violent crimes.